Diagnostic Medical Imaging

 Program Of Study Requirements:

-- Students in the DMI curriculum may be dropped at any time if, in the opinion of the faculty and curriculum coordinator, such students are not suited to be radiographers.
+- Students in the DMI curriculum may be dropped at any time if, in the opinion of the Faculty and Program Director, such students are not suited to be Radiologic Technologists.

-- Students whose attitude and behavior are considered unprofessional may be dropped from the curriculum, pending a review by the program faculty and Advisory Committee.
+- Students whose attitude and behavior are considered unprofessional may be dropped from the curriculum, pending a review by the Faculty, Program Director and Advisory Committee.

-- Students may not continue in the DMI curriculum with a grade of "D" or below in any DMI or general education courses.
+- Students may not continue in the DMI curriculum with a grade of "D" or below in any DMI or general education course.

-Any breach of the Standard of Ethics of the ARRT will result in immediate dismissal of the student.
+- Any breach of the ARRT Standards of Ethics will result in immediate dismissal from the Program.

 Diagnostic Medical Imaging Course Sequence